Diana David

-Diana Pilli David (born 2 March 1985 in Chirala, Andhra Pradesh) is a cricketer who represents India.
+Diana Pilli David (born 2 March 1985) is a cricketer who represents India.
 She is a right hand batswoman and bowls right-arm off-breaks.
 She has played six ODIs, taking eight wickets.

 Early life

 She was born in Chirala, Andhra Pradesh.

 Career

-She made her ODI debut against the West Indies in 2004.
+She made her ODI debut against the West Indies in 2004 and played her last ODI for the country in 2010 and the last Twenty20 International in February 2012.